 Bachelor of Science

-The Bachelor of Science in Nursing (BSN) Program offers two options leading to the BSN degree: the Generic Program Option, which can be completed in five (5) semesters and the RN to BSN.
-The RN to BSN Program Option can be completed in three (3) semesters.
+The Bachelor of Science in Nursing (BSN) Program offers two options leading to the BSN degree: the Generic Program Option, which can be completed in four (4) semesters and the RN to BSN.
+The RN to BSN Program Option can be completed in two (2) semesters.
 Only applicants who hold a current unencumbered RN license and meet admission criteria are eligible to submit an application for this program option.

 ADMISSION CRITERIA FOR GENERIC ASN AND BSN PROGRAMS OPTIONS

 ADMISSION CRITERIA FOR RN TO BSN PROGRAM

 The BSN program seeks to prepare nurse who serve the community and clients across the lifespan through the use of evidence-based practice and application of knowledge, skills, and attitudes required to deliver safe, competent, and high quality client-centered care in a complex healthcare environment.

 - Manage nursing care provided to clients, families and groups across the lifespan from the diverse backgrounds in a variety of settings to ensure that it is compassionate, age and culturally appropriate and based on a client’s background, preferences, values, and needs.

 - Collaborate with members of the inter-professional healthcare team to manage and coordinate the provision of safe, quality care for clients, families, and groups.

 - Synthesize the best current evidence and clinical expertise when making clinical decisions in the provision of client-centered care.